 Since a coin has two sides, it has 50% chance of landing on tail.

-The first and the third question are not easy to answer since they may require a solid understanding of the topic.
+The first and the third question are not easy to answer since they may require a solid understanding of the topic and some contextual information.

 My goal is to introduce you to the topic and help you develop an appreciation for probability as we explore some interesting situations and problems.

-Any serious study start with a solid understanding of the fundamental counting principle, combination, and arrangement, which show you how to count
+Any serious study of probability will start with a solid understanding of the fundamental counting principle, combination, and arrangement, which show you how to count.

 Fundamental counting principle

 You think you know how to count?
 It may not be as easy as you think.
 Find out right here!

-How many different ways can 3 people sit on 3 chairs? get the answer here before you say that there is only one way.
+How many different ways can 3 people sit on 3 chairs?
+Get the answer here before you say that there is only one way.